tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-index.md

 **Creating an index** establishes the schema and metadata.
 Populating the index is a separate operation.
 For this step, you can use an indexer (see [Indexer operations](../indexer-operations.md), available for supported data sources) or an [Add, Update or Delete Documents](../addupdate-or-delete-documents.md).
 The inverted indexes are generated when the documents are posted.

 > [!NOTE]
 > The maximum number of indexes that you can create varies by pricing tier.
-For more information, see [Service limits for Azure Cognitive Search](/search/search-limits-quotas-capacity/).
+Within each index, there are limits on individual elements.For more information, see [Service limits for Azure Cognitive Search](/search/search-limits-quotas-capacity#index-limits).

 When **updating an existing index**, the body must include the original schema definition, plus the new fields you are adding, as well as the modified scoring profiles and CORS options, if any.
 If you are not modifying the scoring profiles and CORS options, you must include the original values from when the index was created.
 In general, the best pattern to use for updates is to retrieve the index definition with a GET, modify it, and then update it with PUT.